Houston Roof Crush Lawyers

 These include neck injuries that can lead to the following:

-Car Roof Collapse
+Roof Collapse of Smaller Cars

 Roof collapses are less frequent in passenger cars than they are in SUVs, however, some models have shown a greater risk of roof collapse during rollover accidents.
 Injury and death can occur when the seat belt, windshield, and door of the car fail as a result of roof collapse.
 The rate of fatalities is higher in rollover accidents compared to side or frontal impact accidents.
 Most rollover deaths occur as a result of roof collapses.

 Helping the Victims of Roof Crush Fight for Fair Compensation